 A member may require the motion under consideration to be read out loud.
 The Committee Coordinator would then read the motion.
-Sometimes the Committee Coordinator will ask to read a motion if she/he is unsure what it is or if she/he feels others may not understand the exact motion being considered.
+Sometimes the Committee Coordinator will ask to read a motion if they are unsure what it is or if they feel others may not understand the exact motion being considered.